Nice place during the week

 Flushed by Katrina

-Pros: If the trees don't suffer another hurricane in the next decade, it will start to mature into a stately course.
+Pros: When I first played this course in '03 it had an even mix of open and wooded holes, with lovely dogwoods, mature pines and plenty of shade.
+Then Hurricane Katrina laid waster in '05.
+If the trees don't suffer another hurricane in the next decade, it will start to mature back into its former glory.
 Holes 1-8 are fairly short, and with just enough trees on them to makes things interesting yet beginner-friendly.
 Holes 9-18 are longer and open: you might pull out a fairway/distance driver a time or two.
 Makes a good first-timer course. #16 has a slight dip across a storm creek---the only elevation change on the course.
 You can play #s 1-8 and #18 and keep the kids playground in sight the entire time.
 Tees dirt, baskets good although some show hurricane damage.
 All holes have signage now.

 Other Thoughts: Camping on site, surf and pier fishing across the street at the beach.
 Casino with an excellent buffet 5 miles west.
 Most of the players are duffers camped here who throw from the sense of novelty/boredom/escape, so you rarely have much competition on the links.